pingcap/docs/develop/dev-guide-paginate-results.md

 Next, use the `WHERE id BETWEEN start_key AND end_key` statement to query the data of each slice.
 To update data more efficiently, you can use the above slice information when modifying the data.

-To delete the basic information of all books on page 1, replace the `start_key` and `end_key` with values of page 1 above:
+To delete the basic information of all books on page 1, replace the `start_key` and `end_key` with values of page 1 in the above result:

 {{< copyable "sql" >}}